-I keep a bag of cut French Bread cubes in the freezer - Ray's /French Bread Loaf (this is like a dense Italian bread...it does not have the crackling crust of typical French bread), cut into 1" cubes - leave the crust on.
+I keep a bag of cut French Bread cubes in the freezer - Ray's /French Bread Loaf (this is like a dense Italian bread...it does not have the crackling crust of typical French bread), cut into 1" cubes - leave the crust on and let dry out.

 Start by taking out the pan you want.
-This recipe is for 6 - 8 people...so a deep dish pie pan is perfect.
+This recipe is for 6 - 8 people...so a deep dish 9 - 10 in pie pan is perfect.
 Put enough handfuls of the bread cubes on it to cover the bottom...no stacking...you want it to be moist, with a layer of custard at the bottom after it cooks.

 1/2 t of vanilla,